SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/udef.md

 # User-defined fields

-A *user-defined* field (udef) is a custom field that you add to an existing SuperOffice database table.
+A *user-defined* field (udef) is a custom field that you add to a standard SuperOffice database table.
 You can extend the following entities:

 * Company
 * Contact